 Cargill Logo

 The company was doing so well that in 2003, Cargill was a large corporation operating in several areas.
-Realizing the rapid development in those days, the management decided to change the corporate identity again.
+Realizing the rapid pace of development at the time, the management decided to change the corporate identity again.
 The updated badge is still used by the brand today.
 In this version, the old coloring remains, but the presentation and font have changed.

 Font and Colors